ART 110H 01. Art History I

 Prerequisite: Must be a junior or senior Pre Modern and Ancient Studies minor and have completed twelve hours of the PAST minor.

 Capstone course in which the junior or senior Pre Modern and Ancient World Studies minor integrates the major strands of Pre Modern and Ancient World history, culture, religion and philosophy, and literature around a specified theme and writes an extensive research paper.

 Prerequisite: One prior course in PHIL or permission of instructor.

-This course examines several religious traditions which have shaped East Asian civilizations.
-We will study the formal traditions of Taoism, Confucianism, Buddhism, and Shinto; we will also consider the popular religious traditions of China and Japan.
-Classes include both lecture and discussion; students will be evaluated through essay exams, short papers and analysis of scripture and other texts.
+This course examines several religious traditions which have shapes East Asian civilizations.
+We will study the formal traditions of Taoism, Confucianism, Buddhism, Shinto and the New Religions; we will also consider the popular religious traditions of China and Japan.
+Classes include both lecture and discussion; students will be evaluated through essay exams, short papers and projects, and analysis of scripture and other texts.

 Religion 221 R – Understanding the Old Testament

 This course is designed especially for religion majors, pre-theological students, and others with a serious interest in biblical studies.
 We will attempt to place the Old Testament literature in its historical context, understand the theological perspectives which shape the texts, develop methods of interpretation, and simply appreciate the artistry and inspiration of the Old Testament literature.
 Class sessions have lecture/discussion format.
 Students will take three exams and write a paper.
 Writing intensive.
 No prerequisites.

 Religion 324 R – Apocalyptic Vision in Ancient and Modern Literature